 We’ll conduct keyword research to understand how your website works and what opportunities you’re missing.
 We’ll look at your competitors’ keyword opportunities to exploit and how they rank in Google and Bing.
 We’ll focus on finding new keywords for your SEO growth strategy.

 Even Shopify stores need content, a lot of content.
 Communicating with existing customers or educating and attracting new customers requires excellent content.
-We produce regular blogs and SEO optimised content marketing.
-We can create new pages, Email Marketing, & much more, all aligned to the SEO and growth strategy.
+We produce regular blog content and SEO optimised content marketing.
+We can create new pages, email marketing, & much more, all aligned to the SEO and growth strategy.

 On-page Shopify SEO comprises optimising individual pages for the target keywords (products, company pages, blogs).
 Our technical SEO for Shopify fixes issues that affect your store’s performance, site structure, duplicate content, schema markups, and more.

 Backlinks are vital because they help with rankings and building authority.
 Our affordable Link Building services & Custom Outreach service is where we build high-quality backlinks from other websites back to your store, which is crucial for eCommerce growth.